 |4 – 7||Moderated to Severe|

-- Changing views of liability - If there is a liability question today, changes are it will grow in the future.
+- Changing Views of Liability – If there is a liability question today, chances are it will grow in the future.